MakotoArai-CN/Makoto-Genshin-Wish-Analysis-Prod/Readme.md

 # Wish Analysis System by Makoto for Genshin Impact Command Server
-    This is the wish analysis system created by Makoto for the Genshin Impact command server, currently still in testing...
+This is the wish analysis system created by Makoto for the Genshin Impact comm和 server, currently still in testing...

 Usage Notes:
 1. You need to have NodeJS installed, version number greater than 14 (to be verified).
 2. You need to ensure that MongoDB is in an open state.

 Installation
-1. Unzip the archive, enter the package directory, open the terminal and input
+1. Unzip the archive, enter the package directory, open the terminal 和 input
 ```
 npm i
 ```